Kentucky legislator urges police to drop charges against her and fellow Breonna Taylor protesters | Law-Order

 Kentucky legislator urges police to drop charges against her and fellow Breonna Taylor protesters

-State Representative Attica Scott, the only Black woman in the Kentucky legislature, was arrested along with her 19-year-old daughter, prominent activist Shameka Parrish-Wright and others on Thursday during protests against a grand jury decision on Wednesday to clear police of homicide charges in the shooting death of Taylor.
-Louisville has become the latest flashpoint in U.S. protests against racism and police brutality, following months of demonstrations that erupted after the May 25 death of George Floyd when a Minnesota police officer knelt on his neck.

-The Louisville Metro Police Department did not immediately respond to a phone message and emails sent to spokesmen seeking a response to allegations by Scott, who is the main sponsor of the proposed "Breonna's Law" that would expand police oversight.
-"It felt like retaliation," Scott told Reuters after a news conference.
+"It felt like retaliation," Scott said of her arrest, speaking by telephone after a news conference.
 "They knew exactly who I was when I got to the jail."
+Police denied Scott was arrested in retaliation for her efforts to expand police oversight and said the case was in the hands of County Attorney Mike O'Connell.

+"We can say that no charges were made in retaliation for anything," police spokesman Jessie Halladay said in an email.
+O'Connell's office did not immediately respond to an email requesting comment on Sunday.

-A group of about 20 protesters intended to obey a 9 p.m. curfew and reach a designated sanctuary when they were met by a line of police, said Scott, whose account is supported by video she posted on social media.
-Scott, her daughter and Parrish-Wright were held overnight on charges of felony first-degree rioting, which carries a sentence of one to five years in prison, in addition to the misdemeanor offenses of failure to disperse and unlawful assembly, police said.
+Scott, whose account is supported by video she posted on social media, said she and other intended to obey a 9 p.m. curfew and reach a designated sanctuary when they were met by a line of police.
+She was held overnight on charges of felony first-degree rioting, which carries a sentence of one to five years, and the misdemeanor offenses of failure to disperse and unlawful assembly.

 Protests intensified in Louisville and other U.S. cities following Wednesday's announcement that a grand jury would not bring homicide charges against police officers involved in the fatal March 13 shooting of Taylor in her home during a botched execution of a search warrant.
 Instead, one officer was charged with wanton endangerment for stray bullets that struck a neighboring apartment.